emmyzzang/Amazon-Scrape/README.md

 # Amazon-Scrape

-A tiny backend scraping script I wrote for experimental purposes.

 This server script tests the feasibility of scraping a large and complex ecommerce site such as Amazon, and the security obstacles that may arise.

 First, create a GET route that queries the Amazon website for 'couches'.